IU-PR/Capstone_project/content/docs/2025/edhub/week5.md

 ### Implemented features based on feedback

-Since we already had our work plans lined up for the week, this week we mostly dealt with them.
+Since we already had our work plans lined up for the week 5, this week we mostly dealt with them.
 However, as described above, some of the feedback overlapped with this week's plans, so a few features were developed:
 - an option to log out from the account has been developed
 - an automatic refresh when the course / material / assignment is created has been developed
 - the criteria for evaluating password complexity have been clarified